anova0515/website/content/authors/admin/_index.md

 title: Arthur Novaes de Amorim
 ---

 Welcome to my website!
-I am a Ph.D.
-Candidate in Economics at the University of Calgary.
-I conduct applied research on topics of labour markets, innovation and productivity.
-Throughout my Ph.D., I have acquired an in-depth knowledge of data science, econometrics and programming (e.g. Python, R).
-My projects make extensive use of parallel computing using Compute Canada Linux-based resources for processing large data sets.
+I am an Associate in litigation at Analysis Group (Montreal office) and hold a Ph.D. in Economics from the University of Calgary.
+My research interests are quite broad, but I recently work mostly on topics related to labour markets, innovation and productivity.

-I will be joining Analysis Group at the Montreal office as an Associate starting in Fall 2023.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume_current.pdf" "newtab" >}}resumé{{< /staticref >}}.